 Fave e cicoria | broad bean purée with seasonal greens

 A cornerstone of Puglia’s cucina povera tradition this is comfort food at its best.
 Perfectly suited to Autumn evenings.
-This is a dish made as likely to be made at home as it is to appear on restaurant menus.
+This is a dish as likely to be made at home as it is to appear on restaurant menus.

 Polpette di carne, di pane | meatballs, fried bread dumplings